YetAnotherTranscendenceTeam/ft_transcendence/README.md

 ### Fortytwo-auth

-This service handles authentication requests using the Google Sign in.
+This service handles authentication requests using the 42Intra 0Auth.

 ### 2FA